xtalker/TransLoc-Robot/README.md

 The last test was to include verifying that the changes made to the feed actually showed up in the export.
-Either there is a potential bug here, or I don't understand how Architect is supposed to work (likely!) because the changes I made to the "Stops" file never show up in the exported feed.
+Either there is a potential bug here, or I don't understand how Architect is supposed to work (likely!) because the changes I made to the "Stops" component never seem to show up in the exported feed.

 A video capture of the test session is also included (TransLoc_Robot_Session.mov).
 Sorry about the shaded area, couldn't figure that one out!